nottrobin/docs/src/en/reference-hook-tools.md

 charms co-hosted on the same machine [lp#1427770](https://bugs.launchpad.net/juju-core/+bug/1427770).

-!!!
-Note:
+[note]
 Opening ports is transactional (i.e. will take place on successfully exiting the current hook), and therefore `opened-ports` will not return any values for pending `open-port` operations run from within the same hook.
+[/note]

 python:
 ```python